ADT Security System Review

 ADT offers 24/7 phone support, email support, and live chat, in addition to their online help center7.
 But in our experience, we found that the quality of the support we received was hit-or-miss.
 Speaking over the phone was really time-consuming and we found that most representatives didn’t know how many infrared sensors their indoor camera has, a seemingly simple question.
 Additionally, it was frustrating to not be told directly how much their products and services cost.
 However, we found the live chat feature to be superior over the phone line in terms of how quickly we got our answers.

 Tip: If you need help with ADT, use live chat before you call them over the phone.

 Recap of the ADT Security System

 ADT has a huge reputation to uphold, and as far as the actual system goes, we were pretty impressed, save for the indoor and outdoor cameras.
+But like we’ve said, ADT has already improved its camera lineup since we last tested it, which goes to show that ADT is evolving for the better.
+They even earned a spot on our best home security system list.
 When it came to easy functionality and a user-friendly app, the company impressed, but it’s not the most flexible around and therefore only good for some people and not others.

 Who We’d Recommend ADT For…

 - Someone who wants 24/7 professional monitoring and cellular backup: If you have $40 to $60 a month to spare for added security, ADT will work for you.